Remote Computing Portal for Geotechnical Teams

 A self-serve internal tool for high-performance computing access

 A construction firm's geotechnical teams needed a reliable way to request and manage access to high-performance remote computers, without going through IT support for every transaction.
-The portal centralizes machine requests, active machine management, service status, and a learning section into a single internal web tool.
+The portal centralizes machine requests, active machine management, service status, and a learning section into a single internal web app.

 - Designing the full portal UX/UI: homepage, About, Learning, Resources, FAQ, Service Status, and the machine request flow